lpassig/AzureSpokeBlueprint/README.md

 ## Deploy in a differnet Region than West Europe

-- Chage Region of RGs in the blueprint:
+- Change Region of RGs in the blueprint:
 PIC
 - CHange AzureRegion in Blueprint Parameters
 - Create new Managed Service Identity